unlikelyzero/openmct-e2e/README.md

 npm install
 ```

-At this point, you can decide whether you want to run all the tests at once headlessly, or run the
+After this test repo is installed, you can decide whether you want to run all the tests at once headlessly,
-tests with the Cypress GUI Playground.
+or run the tests with the Cypress GUI Playground.

 ## Headless